waveform-computing/db2utils/docs/SAVE_VIEW.rst

 ===========

-SAVE_VIEW is a utility procedure which saves the definition of the specified view to the SAVED_VIEWS table.
+SAVE_VIEW is a utility procedure which saves the definition of the specified view to :ref:`SAVED_VIEWS`.
 This saved definition can then be restored with the :ref:`RESTORE_VIEW` procedure.
 SAVE_VIEW and RESTORE_VIEW also implicitly call :ref:`SAVE_AUTH` and :ref:`RESTORE_AUTH`  to preserve the authorizations of the view.
 This is in contrast to inoperative views recreated with :ref:`RECREATE_VIEW` which lose authorization information.

 .. note::